-A homonym is the parent category of words with similarities.
-A homonym refers to words that sound or are spelled alike, but have different meanings.
-There are hundreds of homonyms in the English language like the word key, which can refer to an object designed to open a door or lock, a guide providing the correct answers to a test, or the symbols on a map.
-Homonyms can cut across word types as well.
-For example, the word cake can refer to a noun (as in a sweet treat that you make for someone's birthday) as well as a verb (when a substance dries out and hardens).
+"Homonym" is the parent category of words with similarities.
+Homonyms are words that sound and are spelled alike, but have different meanings.
+There are hundreds of homonyms in the English language, such as the word "key," which can refer to an object designed to open a lock, a guide providing the correct answers to a test, or the symbols on a map.
+Homonyms can also cut across word types.
+For example, the word "cake" can be a noun referring to a sweet treat that you make for someone's birthday, as well as a verb describing when a substance dries out and hardens.

-These are a subclass of homonyms where two words sound alike and have different meanings, but have different spellings.
-The words cent, scent, and sent all have identical pronunciation, but refer to coins, aromas, and sending an item, respectively.
+Homophones are a subclass of homonyms where two words sound alike but have different meanings and different spellings.
+The words "cent," "scent," and "sent" all have identical pronunciation, but refer to coins, aromas, and sending an item, respectively.

 Memory tip: When you're on the phone, you're listening to the pronunciation of words.
 Homophones have the same pronunciation, but different spellings (which you can't see on the phone).

-A homograph refers to words that are spelled the same, but have a different meaning and often a different sound, given the context.
-Band is a homograph with three different definitions: a musical group, a tie, and a synonym for striped.
+"Homograph" refers to words that are spelled the same, but have different meanings.
+"Band" is a homograph with three different definitions: a musical group, a tie, and a synonym for striped.
 "Band" is a homograph that is also a homonym (pronounced and spelled the same).

-Are you still worried about muddling these terms up?
+Are you still worried about mixing up these terms?
 Here’s a handy cheat sheet to steer you in the right direction:

 Photo credit: Anas Alshanti/ Unsplash